Mongolia: Early states

 Since prehistoric times, Mongolia has been inhabited by nomads who, from time to time, formed great confederations that rose to power and prominence.
-Common institutions were the office of the Khan, the Kurultai (Supreme Council), left and right wings, imperial army (Keshig) and the decimal military system.
+Common institutions were the office of the Khan, the Kurultai (Supreme Council), left and right wings, imperial army (Kheshig) and the decimal military system.
 The first of these empires, the Xiongnu of undetermined ethnicity, were brought together by Modu Shanyu to form a confederation in 209 BC.
-Soon they emerged as the greatest threat to the Qin dynasty, forcing the latter to construct the Great Wall of China.
+They emerged as the greatest threat to the Qin dynasty, forcing the latter to construct the Great Wall of China.
 It was guarded by up to almost 300,000 soldiers during Marshal Meng Tian's tenure, as a means of defense against the destructive Xiongnu raids.
-The vast Xiongnu empire (209 BC–93 AD) was followed by the Mongolic Xianbei empire (93–234 AD), which also ruled more than the entirety of present-day Mongolia.
-The Mongolic Rouran Khaganate (330–555), of Xianbei provenance was the first to use "Khagan" as an imperial title.
+The vast Xiongnu empire (209 BC–93 AD) was followed by the Mongolic Xianbei empire (93–234), which also ruled more than the entirety of present-day Mongolia.
+The Rouran Khaganate (330–555) of Xianbei provenance was the first to use "Khagan" as an imperial title.
 It ruled a massive empire before being defeated by the Göktürks (555–745), an even larger empire.

 The Göktürks laid siege to Panticapaeum, present-day Kerch, in 576.
 They were succeeded by the Uyghur Khaganate (745–840) who were defeated by the Kyrgyz.
 The Mongolic Khitans, descendants of the Xianbei, ruled Mongolia during the Liao dynasty (907–1125), after which the Khamag Mongol (1125–1206) rose to prominence.

 Lines 3–5 of the memorial inscription of Bilge Khagan (684–737) in central Mongolia summarizes the time of the Khagans:

 In battles they subdued the nations of all four sides of the world and suppressed them.
 They made those who had heads bow their heads, and who had knees genuflect them.
 In the east up to the Kadyrkhan common people, in the west up to the Iron Gate they conquered...
 These Khagans were wise.
 These Khagans were great.
 Their servants were wise and great too.
 Officials were honest and direct with people.
 They ruled the nation this way.
 This way they held sway over them.
 When they died ambassadors from Bokuli Cholug (Baekje Korea), Tabgach (Tang China), Tibet (Tibetan Empire), Avar (Avar Khaganate), Rome (Byzantine Empire), Kirgiz, Uch-Kurykan, Otuz-Tatars, Khitans, Tatabis came to the funerals.
 So many people came to mourn over the great Khagans.
 They were famous Khagans.